Advertising When Your Website Sucks

 If you don’t want to drive traffic to your website, you can focus on building awareness for your business.
 Building brand awareness is vital for any company and can often lead to gains in the future.
 Additionally, many businesses under-invest in awareness marketing in favor of focusing budgets on channels that drive leads and sales.

-Additionally, awareness marketing can often be cost-effective.
+Awareness marketing can also be cost-effective.
 With many digital marketers focusing on channels that drive leads and sales, you can avoid competition and reach many more potential customers in a more cost-effective way.

 Channels for Building Awareness